 Service Policy: Registration

-• The 7-county area served by the Lake Agassiz Regional Library (LARL)
+• Residents of the 7-county area served by the Lake Agassiz Regional Library (LARL)

 Users from these reciprocal libraries must present a valid library card from their home library.
 These library systems also extend the same benefit to cardholders from the Fargo Public Library.
 If residents of the LARL system and West Fargo choose not to have cards from their local library system, they will be charged the non-resident fee.